 Prepare Tahini Sauce

-Mix tahini, maple syrup, rice vinegar, GF soy sauce, spice blend, and sambal oeleck together to taste in a small bowl until smooth.
+Mix tahini, maple syrup, rice vinegar, GF soy sauce, spice blend, and sambal oeleck to taste in a small bowl with 1/4 cup (1/2 cup for 4 servings) water until smooth.
 Set aside.

-Wash green onions, snow peas and thai basil.
+Wash green onions, snow peas, bean sprouts, and thai basil.
 Trim the flower end off of the snow peas, tear thai basil into small pieces and slice green onions.
 Slice lime in half.

 Divide soba noodles into bowls and pour half of the tahini sauce over the noodles.
 Divide the sauteed vegetables on top.
 Sprinkle on green onion and thai basil, and garnish with bean sprouts.
 Drizzle remaining sauce over everything with a squeeze of lime.
 Enjoy!